RobProductions/OpenGraphGUI/README.md

 This open source project is free for all to suggest improvements, and I'm hoping that more contributors could help clean up the code and add further features as suggested by the community.
 These are the recommended steps to add your contribution:

 1. Fork the repository to your GitHub account
+2. Clone the code to the Assets folder in any Unity project (as long as it does not include OpenGraphGUI as a package)
-2. Create a new branch or work off of your own "working branch"
+3. Create a new branch or work off of your own "working branch"
-3. When your changes are complete, submit a pull request to merge your code; ideally to the "working-branch" used to test changes before main
+4. When your changes are complete, submit a pull request to merge your code; ideally to the "working-branch" used to test changes before main
-4. If the PR is approved, aggregate changes will eventually be merged into main and a new release tag is created
+5. If the PR is approved, aggregate changes will eventually be merged into main and a new release tag is created

 ## Credits & Details